Afternight/Orbit/README.md

 CHECKLIST
-Graphics -
+GRAPHICAL ELEMENTS

-URGENT FUEL BAR
+**- URGENT FUEL BAR**
+Fuel bar needs (seperate) bar graphic, as in the loading bar bit is seperated from the backdrop etc Arrows to go around planets

+**- LAUNCH BUTTON **

-Launch button which will transform into fuel bar, bar is located in center bottom of screen.
+which will transform into fuel bar, bar is located in center bottom of screen.
 Needs to have fuel text or something to make it clear that its the fuel bar

-Fuel bar needs seperate bar graphic, as in the loading bar bit is seperated from the backdrop etc Arrows to go around planets

-Menu, the planets as actual buttons
+**Menu, the planets as actual buttons **
+DONE

+**- STARTING ASTEROID **
-Starting asteroid, like a really small asteroid  that is where the rocket starts
+like a really small asteroid  that is where the rocket starts

+**Finishing object**
-Finishing object, object that finishes the level when you touch it
+object that finishes the level when you touch it

-Destruction animation

-Pause/restart buttons
+**- DESTRUCTION ANIMATION**
+(sprite sheet from rocket)

+**- PAUSE / RESTART BUTTONS**

+**- PAUSE MENU**
-Pause menu, like a menu that materialises when game paused.
+like a menu that materialises when game paused.
 Basic concept of it split into quaters, top right assigned to stats of level atm, other 3 to the buttons for resume,restart,exit to menu //consider removing reset button from pause menu if to much clutter

-Level selection screen
+**Level selection screen**

 Code-